inniyah/python-can/doc/scripts.rst

 The full usage page can be seen below:

-.. command-output:: python -m can.viewer -h
+.. command-output:: python3 -m can.viewer -h
     :shell:

 can.logconvert
 --------------

-.. command-output:: python -m can.logconvert -h
+.. command-output:: python3 -m can.logconvert -h
     :shell: